Dan Eldon: Travel and studies

 Eldon travelled extensively, visiting 46 countries, and studied seven languages.

-In the autumn of 1988, Eldon left Kenya for a job at Mademoiselle magazine in New York before university.
+In the autumn of 1988, Eldon left Kenya for a job at Mademoiselle magazine in New York before going to college.

-In January, Eldon enrolled in Pasadena City College in California.
-That summer, he and a friend researched a journey from Nairobi to Malawi, driving a Land Rover across five countries.
+In January 1989, Eldon enrolled in Pasadena City College in California.
+That summer he and a friend researched a journey from Nairobi to Malawi, driving a Land Rover across five countries.
 They often used local jails as accommodation while on the trip.

-Following this trip, and having transferred to the University of California, Los Angeles, Eldon set up a charity called Student Transport Aid, which raised $25,000 for a trip from a Nairobi to a refugee camp in Malawi in three vehicles.
+After this trip and having transferred to the University of California, Los Angeles, Eldon set up a charity named Student Transport Aid, which raised $25,000 for a trip from a Nairobi to a refugee camp in Malawi in three vehicles.
 There, they donated one of their vehicles to the Save the Children Fund, as well as money for three wells and blankets for a children's hospital.
 Team members included Christopher Nolan, Roko Belic, Elinor Tatum, Jeffrey Gettleman, and Eldon's sister Amy.

 Eldon returned to UCLA in the autumn of 1990 and began to plan another venture, which required moving to London in January.
 While attending Richmond College, he purchased another Land Rover for a trip to Morocco that summer.
 He aimed to buy bracelets and belts to sell in America for Student Transport Aid.
 He was attacked by Moroccan thieves and delayed by Land Rover malfunctions.
 He spent the summer in Marrakesh, then came home to ship $5,000 worth of goods to America, which he sold on the beaches of Southern California.

 In 1991, he returned to UCLA for one academic year, planning his next trip across the Sahara.
 Early in 1992, he moved to Mount Vernon, Iowa, to attend classes at Cornell College.

 In April 1992, Eldon flew to Kenya, where he was a third assistant director on the film Lost in Africa.

 Work in Somalia and Bloody Monday

 In the summer of 1992, during the famine in Somalia, Eldon flew to the Kenyan refugee camps.
-He began taking photographs for Reuters, and was among the international photographers and journalists present at the US Marine landing in Mogadishu.
+He began taking photographs for Reuters and was among the international photographers and journalists present at the US Marine landing in Mogadishu.
 Eldon stayed in Mogadishu through to the next spring, during which time his pictures were featured in newspapers and magazines around the world.
-On 12 June 1993, his photo was featured as a double-page spread in Newsweek magazine, as well as the covers of newspapers everywhere.
+On 12 June 1993, his photo was featured as a double page spread in Newsweek magazine.

+Prior to collapsing the Central government, after the overthrow of the Siad regime and preceding the Somali famine throughout the covering of the famine and civil war, he became popular and Mogadishu's residents nicknamed him the "Mayor of Mogadishu."